MaFiN1337/crime-stats-ua/README.md

 **Hypothesis:** Rising food and essential goods prices create a sense of shortage, contributing to shoplifting and small-value thefts.

-#### **3. Income inequality → perceived injustice / compensatory behaviour → higher theft rate**

-**Hypothesis:** Income inequality increases subjective justification for theft as a way to “restore fairness” or compensate for disparities in access to goods.
 ----------

 ## Brigandage (Article 187 of the Criminal Code of Ukraine)